Tucson Toros: Tucson Toros (1969–1997)

-Hiram "Hi" Corbett, a former Arizona state senator, helped to bring the Pacific Coast League to Tucson, in recognition of which the 1937 ballpark in midtown Tucson's Reid Park was eventually renamed Hi Corbett Field.
+Hiram "Hi" Corbett, a former Arizona state senator, helped to bring spring training to Tucson, in recognition of which Randolph Park in midtown Tucson's Reid Park was eventually renamed Hi Corbett Field.
 The Tucson Toros, a AAA team in the league's southern division, began play in 1969.
 The name Toros was suggested by name-the-team contest winner Clarence Dupnik, who went on to become the Sheriff of Pima County, Arizona.

 From 1969 through 1972, the Tucson Toros were the AAA affiliate of the Chicago White Sox.
 During this period, the team managed no better than a fourth-place finish for the season.
 The Toros did better as the AAA team of the Oakland Athletics (1973–1976), winning the PCL Eastern Division title in 1973 and finishing in second place in 1975.
 As the Texas Rangers farm team (1977–1979) they finished in third and fourth place, but with outstanding individual performances by outfielder Billy Sample (AAA Minor League Player of the Year, 1978) and others.